 The Company offers credit terms on the sale of products to certain government and corporate retail customers and requires no collateral from these customers.
 The Company performs ongoing credit evaluations of its customers' financial condition and maintains an allowance for doubtful accounts receivable based upon historical experience and a specific review of accounts receivable at the end of each period.
 Actual bad debts may differ from these estimates and the difference could be significant.
-At February 1, 2014 and February 2, 2013, the allowance for doubtful accounts receivable totaled \$103.
-The activity in the allowance for doubtful accounts was not significant for the fiscal years ended February 1, 2014, February 2, 2013 and January 28, 2012.
+At February 2, 2013 and January 28, 2012, the allowance for doubtful accounts receivable totaled \$103 and \$88, respectively.